 As a highly trained accountant, you’ll be in a position to serve the needs of a vast clientele – from businesses and nonprofits to individuals and government agencies.
 At NSU, you’ll gain more than the required credentials.
 You’ll develop the skills that help businesses create value, giving you a competitive advantage in the career marketplace.

-The Master of Accounting with a concentration in Public Accounting provides you with a foundation in advanced accounting skills.
+The Master of Accounting with a major in Public Accounting provides you with a foundation in advanced accounting skills.
 It’s guided by faculty with professional accounting experience outside of the classroom.
 You’ll get opportunities to work on real world projects and obtain coveted internships.
 Our curriculum is designed to prepare you to sit for the Uniform Certified Public Accountant (CPA) Examination.
 With your CPA certification, you’ll be on your way to becoming a leader in public accounting, whether it be in a small local firm or a large international one.

 For more information about the program, please contact:

 The Office of Graduate Admissions

 Total credits: 30 Graduate Credit Hours

 |TXX 5760||Survey of Taxation: Individuals, Entities and Property|